cenzwong/hashnode-backup/cm5bgwwyc001z09mmfmshfw7b.md

 If you have any questions or feedback, feel free to leave a comment below or send me a message on LinkedIn! 📩.
 Happy coding! 😊

 [![](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin align="left")](https://www.linkedin.com/in/cenzwong/)

+---

+# Epilogue

+As 2024 comes to an end, I’ve been reflecting on the lessons I’ve learned, especially in the realm of data engineering.
+One of the biggest takeaways for me this year has been the value of **functional programming** in building **data pipelines**.

+Data pipelines are not static software products where the code remains unchanged over time.
+They’re dynamic systems—schemas evolve, data volumes increase, and new requirements emerge.
+Instead of investing excessive time in creating overly complex software abstractions, which can slow down progress and complicate collaboration, the focus should be on building pipelines that are:

+* **Adaptable to changes**

+* **Easy to maintain**

+* **Well-aligned with the data’s nature**

+Unlike software products, where a deep understanding of every piece of code may not always be necessary, a data pipeline requires you to truly **understand the data**—how it’s stored, how it flows, and how it transforms.
+This highlights the importance of strengthening core data engineering knowledge:

+* **Dimensional modeling** to design effective data warehouses

+* **Data quality assurance** to ensure reliability

+* **Scalable designs** that can handle growth

+Over-investing in abstractions that wrap around existing frameworks can lead to unintended consequences:

+* Rebuilding the same wheel

+* Making the codebase harder for peers to understand and maintain

+Instead, let’s prioritize simplicity, maintainability, and clarity.
+After all, the goal of a data pipeline isn’t just to move data—it’s to empower businesses with **trustworthy, actionable insights**.

+Looking forward to another year of growth in 2025! 💡